 would happen if a Friends Group dissolves.

-the communication channels open on this project to make sure you are
+best keep the communication channels open on this project to make

 Send out emails to Friends Groups with updates, schedule

 the process, and distribute materials to Friends Groups with